awsdocs/aws-toolkit-jetbrains-user-guide/doc_source/update-toolkit.md

 1. Follow any on\-screen instructions to finish updating the AWS Toolkit for JetBrains\.

-1. Restart IntelliJ IDEA, PyCharm, WebStorm, or JetBrains Rider\.
+1. Restart the JetBrains IDE\.